| |

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 129
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 129/Newspaper reports from 1880

 No. 8 - Portrait de M. G. C.